Services we offer include the following: Scroll down to learn more about each section of our services.

 sufficient enough to resolve their presenting concerns, while others might need continued

 support.
-If the session constitutes an individual counseling referral, you will be
+If the session constitutes an individual therapy referral, you will be scheduled

-scheduled for an intake session.
-At subsequent sessions, you can expect to discuss
+for an intake session.
+At subsequent sessions, you can expect to discuss some of the

-some of the reasons you scheduled your appointment and establishing and work towards
+reasons you scheduled your appointment and establishing and work towards goals for

-goals for therapy.
-Individual sessions typically last 45 minutes and usually are weekly
+therapy.
+Individual sessions typically last 45 minutes and usually are weekly to every

 Career Counseling is also offered to all registered students and is structured to support you in identifying possible career options by exploring your vision, interests, skills, values, and life goals.
 Our staff works to help those undecided about their future, considering a career change, unsure about their major, or worrying about the job market.

-Our center policy does limit individual sessions to 12 individual counseling sessions per academic year.
-This is to ensure that we sever the greatest number of students on our campus.
+Our center policy does limit individual sessions to 12 individual thearpy sessions per academic year.
+This is to ensure that we serve the greatest number of students on our campus.
 We do offer unlimited group sessions throughout the academic year for students to utilize.

-What to expect if you are referred for group counseling
+What to expect if you are referred for group thearpy

 - From triage, you will be referred for a screening with the staff member who is leading the group to determine if the specific group is deemed best for your treatment.